How to repair your smartphone yourself?

 • Turn off your smartphone and remove the SIM card and memory card if they are removable.

 • Disconnect the battery connector that connects the battery to the motherboard.
-Be careful not to damage other components.
+Be careful not to damage any other components.

-• Remove the battery by lifting it with a spatula or tweezers.
-If it's stuck, lightly heat the battery with a hair dryer or heat gun to soften the glue holding it in place.
-Be careful not to puncture or deform the battery, as it can be dangerous.
+• Remove the battery by lifting it out with a spudger or tweezers.
+If it is glued in place, gently heat the battery with a hairdryer or heat gun to soften the adhesive.
+Be careful not to puncture or deform the battery, as this can be dangerous.

-The speaker or microphone no longer works
+The speaker or microphone is no longer working

 picture 23